How to test for accessibility with Cypress

 Integrating and using axe

-Great!
-Everything is working.
-Now, with a few simple additions, we can increase the amount of coverage that our test suite performs.
-We can also automate the accessibility testing process and capture a huge chunk of common and easy to address accessibility issues of the Web Content Accessibility Guidelines (WCAG) without even breaking a sweat.
-Let’s dive in!
+With a few simple additions, we can increase the amount of coverage that our test suite performs.
+We can also automate the accessibility testing process and easily capture a large percentage of common and easy to address accessibility issues of the Web Content Accessibility Guidelines (WCAG).

 Cypress-axe – npm